4teamwork/opengever.core/docs/public/dev-manual/api/api_changelog.rst

 Breaking Changes
 ^^^^^^^^^^^^^^^^
+- Workspace Todos do no longer provide a completed-field.
+Completing a todo is now done through a workflow transition. [elioschmutz]
 - The ``completed`` field in the ``@listing`` is now longer supported, use the ``is_completed`` field instead.

 Other Changes